8 February 2021 - Reading time: 4 Minutes

 They will also look at who your key people are.
 Who needs to be kept involved and what will their availability be over the coming weeks?
 All of this information will help them pull together a timeline of activity.

-Before any new payroll system can be set up, your provider will also need to understand your workforce, how and when they get paid and if there are any idiosyncrasies that make your business unique.
+Before any new payroll system can be set up, your managed payroll provider will also need to understand your workforce, how and when they get paid and if there are any idiosyncrasies that make your business unique.

 They will also be looking to develop standardised, repeatable and automated processes that will enable your payroll system to be as efficient and accurate as possible.
 They will want to confirm this course of action with you before continuing.
 So, expect to go through this in a workshop – where your chosen partner will explain how the new system will work and all the data that will be required.